 The Hotel is nestled on the shore of the Wicomico River and is about 25 minutes outside Salisbury, Maryland.
 Other Eastern Shore attractions such as Ocean City, Chincoteague Island and the Assateague National Seashore are also short drives away.

 The Hotel has eight guest rooms.
 All Hotel rooms have private baths, two have access to the second floor screened porch and two have working fireplaces.
 Room with a View, a gift shop offering one-of-a kind, hand made Eastern Shore crafts, is open on the first floor of the Hotel.

 The dining room dates back to the 1890 addition and is decorated in high Victorian style with Bradbury & Bradbury willow wallpaper.
-Dorothy serves a gourmet breakfast in this beautiful room.
+Cindy serves a gourmet breakfast in this beautiful room.

 The piano room was the dining room in the original road house.
 The moldings are original hand cut.
 The working fireplace boasts the original reeded mantle.
 The room looks out over the river.
 Guests may relax here with a glass of wine and afternoon snack.

 The South Porch overlooks the Wicomico River.
-It is a great place to relax and see a variety of birds, including osprey, herons, egrets, and many others.
-Or watch watermen work the Bay.
+It is a great place to relax and see a variety of birds, including osprey, herons, egrets, and other wildlife.
+Or, you can watch the river traffic go by.